shawntabrizi/awesome-polkadot/playbook.md

 [^51]: Polkadot comparison document to Ethereum:
 	- https://wiki.polkadot.network/docs/learn-comparisons-ethereum-2
+	- Ethereum abandoned a properly sharded approach due to its complexity.
+	- Ethereum now depends on layer 2 solutions that are fragmented, less secure, and less decentralized.

 [^52]: Solana is better described as a distributed database, than a Web3 product.
 	- Information about the scalability trilemma: https://ethereum.org/en/roadmap/vision/